swent-sp-2024-event-radar/mvp-prd/template/7-functional_requirements.md

 - Provide a user-friendly interface for creating events.
 - Enable organizers to add a detailed description, image, location, date, ticket supply, and other relevant information.
-- Any new event created will be automatically added to Browse Events for other users and My Hosted Events.
+- Any new event created will be automatically added to Browse Events for other users.

 __Edit Events(Not in POC):__